...

 Headshot of Hannah Neuser

-Hannah supports Prowibo as a People & Change Consultant, working on organisational development and other HR-related topics.
+Hannah supports Prowibo with organisational development and other HR-related topics.
 She has previously worked in People Operations at Google.
 She enjoys working on process improvements, employee experience, as well as learning & development.
 Through her background in Academia and Applied Linguistics, she has developed a passion for equal opportunity in education, as well as learning & development in professional settings and how these enable intercultural exchange across nations.
 Hannah holds a PhD in Applied Linguistics from Stockholm University, as well as an MA in English Linguistics from UCL.

 Titus Ayodele